-If a biorete If a bioretention area is proposed: YES ac Drainage Area no larger than 5 ac? ← yes 2,263 cf V = Volume of storage 3 (attach a stage-storage table) > WQV 18.0 inches D {FC} = Filter course thickness 18", or 24" if within GPA Sheet · Note what sheet in the plan set contains the filter course specification 3.0 1:1 Pond side slopes > 3 :1 Sheet - Note what sheet in the plan set contains the planting plans and surface cover If porous p avement is proposed: Type of pavement proposed (Concrete?
+If a bioretention area is proposed: YES ac Drainage Area no larger than 5 ac? ← yes 2,789 cf V = Volume of storage 3 (attach a stage-storage table) ≥ WQV 18.0 inches D {FC} = Filter course thickness 18", or 24" if within GPA Sheet Note what sheet in the plan set contains the filter course specification 3.0 3.0 :1 Pond side slopes Sheet Note what sheet in the plan set contains the planting plans and surface cover If porous pa avement is proposed: Type of pavement proposed (Concrete?
 Asphalt?
 Pavers?
-Etc.) acres A {SA} = Surface area of the pervious pavement :1 Ratio of the contributing area to the pervious surface area ≤ 5:1 inches D {FC} = Filter course thickness 12", or 18" if within GPA mod.
-304.1 (see Sheet - Note what sheet in the plan set contains the filter course spec. spec)
+Etc.) acres A {SA} = Surface area of the pervious pavement :1 Ratio of the contributing area to the pervious surface area ≤ 5:1 inches - D {FC} = Filter course thickness 12", or 18" if within GPA mod.
+304.1 (see Sheet Note what sheet in the plan set contains the filter course spec. spec)